Skip to content

 5. Personal timing aligned with the resignation date.
 A VSP gives you the start date for your next chapter; an involuntary RIF leaves the timeline in HR's hands.

-When waiting for an involuntary cut dominates
+When does waiting for an involuntary cut dominate?

 Five situations where declining the VSP is typically the right call: